Architecting Feature Flags for Performance at Scale

 The same goes for Harness Feature Flags.
 It’s not enough to just build a feature flags solution, it also needs to be able to handle load for the largest use cases, which may involve millions of users.
 And we talk about Harness Feature Flags as built for developers - what kind of developer tool doesn’t think about performance at scale in addition to ease of use?

-Today, we want to showcase our own journey to build a scalable and performant feature flag solution – going from where we started with our MVP, to our final product that customers use in production.
-And we want to share some of the lessons that we learned along the way.
+Today, we want to showcase our own journey to building a scalable and performant feature flag solution - going from where we started with our MVP, to our final product that customers use in production.
+Plus, we want to share some of the lessons that we learned along the way.